SergiOberst/PillReminder/README.md

 - Dupont cables
 - 3D Printer to make the base

 The functionality is quite simple; the pill blister covers the LDR resistance and that sensor gets a low value because it's covered.
 Until the blister is not lifted, the red light is ON.
-When is lifted, waits the time needed to the next dose and turn on again the red light.
+When is lifted, the red light turns off and waits the time needed to the next dose and turn on again the red light.

 *This project is actually under development, but it has a working version for detect possible bugs.
 That idea occurred to me last night and I started from 0, so it can still be improved a lot and add functionalities!*